The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Texas, US

 Accepting New Patients

 Dr. Netscher practices plastic surgery and hand surgery.
 He is board certified in plastic surgery and hand surgery, and is clinical professor at Baylor College of Medicine in the Division of Plastic Surgery and Department of Orthopedic Surgery.
 Dr. Netscher is a current Director of both American Board of Plastic Surgery and American Board of Surgery and sits on the Conjoint Board of Hand Surgery.
 He is actively involved in teaching and on national plastic and hand surgery societies.
 He sees patients who have hand and upper extremity problems, to include arthritis, tendon and nerve injuries, and birth defects.
 He also sees plastic surgery patients for reconstruction and aesthetic purposes.
 Dr. Netscher is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Rhizarthrosis, Ganglion Cyst, Syndactyly Type 3, and Dupuytren Contracture.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Rhizarthrosis, Ganglion Cyst, Syndactyly Type 3, and Dupuytren Contracture.
+Dr. Netscher is currently accepting new patients.

 Experienced in Preaxial Polydactyly Type 1